Carrot Banana Bread

 How to Make Carrot Banana Bread

-Carrot bread batter with bananas in loaf pan.
+Carrot banana bread batter in a parchment line loaf pan before baking.

-Step 5: Pour the batter into a loaf pan.
+Step 7: Transfer the batter to a prepared loaf pan.
+Spread into an even layer.

 Carrot Banana Bread Recipe

-Carrot banana bread made with fresh shredded carrots, pecans, and ripe bananas.
+Carrot banana bread made with fresh shredded carrots, walnuts, and ripe bananas.
 Mix everything together and bake in the oven.

 Email This Recipe